-My name is Ruben Vermeersch and I’m a software engineer, currently working at Flow Pilots.
+My name is Ruben Vermeersch and I’m a software engineer / product builder.
 I grew up in Aarschot and currently live in Leuven, Belgium.

 When time permits it, I’m a very passionate photographer, I dream and breathe by the sound of my camera shutter.
 You can view some of my work on Flickr.

 I have been building web applications for almost 14 years now.
 For about 7 years, I have also been involved in open-source software.
 I was a contributor to the GNOME project, especially Banshee and F-Spot.
 I’m a member of the GNOME foundation.